List of Neighbours characters introduced in 1985: Paul Robinson

 Paul Robinson, played by Stefan Dennis, made his first screen appearance during the episode broadcast on 18 March 1985.
 Dennis' agent got him the audition with Neighbours and he was initially not keen.
 He auditioned for the roles of Shane Ramsay and Des Clarke before being cast as Paul.
 Paul was shown to be the quieter member of his family and he previously worked as an air steward.

 Scott Robinson

-Scott Robinson, played by Darius Perkins, made his first screen appearance during the episode broadcast on 18 March 1985.
+Scott Robinson, played by Darius Perkins in 1985 and by Jason Donovan from 1986, made his first screen appearance during the episode broadcast on 18 March 1985.
 Scott is the youngest son of Anne and Jim Robinson (Alan Dale).
-He becomes best friends with Danny Ramsay (David Clencie) and dates Kim Taylor (Jenny Young).
+He is best friends with Danny Ramsay (David Clencie) and dates Kim Taylor (Jenny Young).

 Helen Daniels

 Helen Daniels, played by Anne Haddy, made her first screen appearance during the episode broadcast on 18 March 1985.
 Haddy was invited by Watson to play Helen, a mother-in-law who was not a stereotypical battleaxe.
 Helen is the matriarch of the Robinson family household.
 She married her childhood sweetheart Bill and they had a daughter, Anne.
 Helen and Bill later adopted Rosemary (Joy Chambers).
 Helen is described as being "a shoulder to cry on for her friends and family".
 She is sympathetic, caring and motherly.